ikus060/docker-debian-py2-py3/README.md

 # docker-debian-py2-py3

+**DEPRECATED:** in favour of https://github.com/ikus060/docker-python

-This repository contains a Dockerfile to create a docker container with Python 2.7 and corresponding python 3 installed from the OS packages.
+This repository contains a Dockerfile to create a docker container with Python2.7 and corresponding Python3 installed from the OS packages.

 This Dockerfile has been published as a trusted build to the public Docker Registry.